Engineering Productivity Tips

 Let's take a closer look at my top 10 list:

-This KPI measures the percentage of time that consultants spend on billable work.
+This KPI measures the percentage of time that your team spends on billable work compared to their total hours worked.
 It's like a time-tracking app on steroids.
+Utilization rate is expressed as a percentage.

-To track and improve this KPI, you can use time-tracking software, set realistic utilization targets, and analyze your data to identify areas for improvement.
+To track and improve this KPI, you can use time-tracking software, set realistic utilization targets for each person, and analyze your data to identify areas for improvement.
+Discuss UR targets in your management meetings, and use resource planning tools to make sure people know what to spend their time on.

 This is your firm's equivalent to miles-per-gallon in your car.
 It offers insights into efficiency, profitability, benchmarking, resource allocation, growth strategy, and employee engagement and retention.

-Some firms are mistaken that they should only be considering the revenue earned by each consultant.
+Some firms are mistaken that they should only be considering the revenue earned by each billable employee when making this calculation.
 While this is important when thinking about compensation (salary and bonus), it can’t gauge the overall efficiency and profitability of your firm.

 Client satisfaction is important because it's a key driver of client retention and referrals.
 To track and improve this KPI, consulting firms can use surveys or interviews to gather feedback, set clear expectations with clients, and implement improvements based on their feedback.